radian-software/straight.el/README.md

 ### Install packages

 Out of the box, you can install any package listed on [MELPA] or [EmacsMirror], which is to say any package in existence.
+(Although MELPA is used as a package listing, packages are installed by cloning their Git repositories rather than by downloading tarballs like `package.el` does.)
 To install a package temporarily (until you restart Emacs), run `M-x straight-use-package` and select the package you want.
 To install a package permanently, place a call to `straight-use-package` in your init-file, like:

     (straight-use-package 'el-patch)